Grotesque over-crowding is commonplace in America’s gulag.

 I take a breath.
 Am I really going to become a prison guard?
 Now that it might actually happen, it feels scary and a bit extreme.

 I started applying for jobs in private prisons because I wanted to see the inner workings of an industry that holds 131,000 of the nation’s 1.6 million prisoners.
-As a […]
+As a journalist, […]

 No Comments